 Q) What should the MWRD’s role be in reducing combined sewer overflows?
 What is the MWRD’s role in informing the public about CSO’s?
 How would rate the MWRD’s performance in informing the public about CSO’s, and why?

 A) In addition to the strategies provided above to maximize the capacity of TARP, there are additional stormwater management strategies that can be utilized to reduce flooding and CSOs.
-I support a myriad of strategies including the expansion of green infrastructure, wetland restoration, increasing permeable surfaces across the county, as well as developing I also support changing our state laws that currently prohibit water recycling.
+I support a wide variety of strategies including the expansion of green infrastructure, wetland restoration, increasing permeable surfaces across the county, as well as developing new techniques to keep objects out of sewers that promote stoppage.
+I also support changing state law currently prohibiting water recycling.
 Allowing developers, residents and manufacturers to utilize gray water systems can save tens of millions of gallons of water from being drained from the Great Lakes and from going down the drain, providing relief for our combined sewer system.

 Community education is crucial to addressing this problem.
 It is important to inform the public about CSO’s, as well as what their role in helping to reduce them.
-General education about water conservation, as well as specific information about reducing water usage during rainstorms to prevent CSOs are both important.
-Partnerships with public schools, community organizations, and other public agencies can help MWRD do this more effectively.
+We need more general education about water conservation, as well as specific information about reducing water usage during rainstorms to prevent CSOs.
+I would seek partnerships with public schools, community organizations, and other public agencies to help MWRD do this more effectively.

 MWRD has made great strides in increasing the county’s stormwater capacity and reducing CSOs.
 The completion of the Thornton reservoir last year was a significant accomplishment.